 The app is made for iPad and connected to AppleTV.
 We finally came up with the following:

-- To add the map with points of interests (POI) around the building having all them divided into categories.
+- To add the map with points of interest (POI) around the building with all of them divided into categories.

 - To apply filters for a user to easily find a room that suits his needs and see its status: sold or available.